-Training - The County has a Stormwater Pollution Prevention Plan (SWPP) video that is presented to the appropriate staff and high-risk facilities are targeted.
+Training - The County has a Stormwater Pollution Prevention Plan (SWPPP) video that is presented to the appropriate staff and high-risk facilities are targeted.
 A SWPPP and Industrial General Permit (IGP) training are held annually.
 The topics included are consistent year to year and include different groups to cover items related to the Public Works SWPPP, SCDHEC information and updates, and MS4 related topics related to inspections, good housekeeping, BMPs, industrial runoff, and water quality monitoring.
-This year's annual training was conducted virtually on October 29, 2020 using the Zoom webinar feature.
-Twenty-three employees logged into the virtual training, but multiple employees watched in certain locations.
-A spreadsheet of those logged in is included in the Appendix C. The training was recorded and made available through the Department of Public Works intranet site for new employees and those unable to attend.
+This year's annual training was conducted on May 16, 2022.
+Forty employees attended the training.
+A spreadsheet of those in attendance is included in the Appendix C. The training was recorded and made available through the Department of Public Works intranet site for new employees and those unable to attend.

 City of Forest Acres Codes Enforcement Officers receive informal training in, and application of, Water Quality Buffer Ordinance, Erosion and Sediment Control, and Flood Damage Prevention Ordinance.
 The Code Enforcement Officers are under the supervision of Keith Lindler, who is a registered Professional Engineer (#10846) and registered Building Official (#2240) with the State of South Carolina.
 City Code Enforcement staff joined the South Carolina Association of Stormwater Managers in January 2019 and will attend the affiliated conferences.
-Public works staff will begin receiving formal training semi-annually in 2020.
+Public works staff began receiving formal training semi-annually in 2020.
 Other training provided to Town staff is listed below:

-- February 12, 2021, two staff attended the SCASM 1st Quarter Virtual meeting. - June 3, 2021, one staff attended the SCASM 2nd Quarter meeting.
+- September 2, 2021, one staff member attended the SCASM 3rd Quarter meeting. - November 4, 2021, two staff members attended the SCASM 4th Quarter meeting. - March 3, 2022, two staff members attended the SCASM 1st Quarter meeting.

 The Municipal Facilities SWMP component is fully implemented.
 County facilities are ranked using a low, medium, or high priority scale, with high priority facilities receiving annual inspections.
-Facilities with SWPPPs and SPCC plans that are currently in place are included on the high priority list.
+Facilities with SWPPs and SPCC plans that are currently in place are included on the high priority list.